 Avoid a haphazard and untidy look by limiting the number of accent pillows on a sofa or bed.
 This living room looks pulled together and well-decorated because the sofa isn't laden with piles of decorative pillows.
 Two or three accent pillows on each end of the sofa are typically the perfect amount to decorate a room with beautiful color and pattern.

 Arranging all of your furniture up against the walls can make the space look cluttered and messy.
 The solution?
 Opt for smaller pieces and pull the furniture away from the walls and toward the center of the room, as in this living room seating arrangement.
 This grouping of four chairs around a coffee table creates the perfect conversation area.
 Ground the furniture with an area rug to tie the arrangement together.

 Too many decorative accents on the surface of a table will make a room look cluttered.
 Instead, edit the number of accessories, then decorate the table with one or two groupings of items.
 First, pare down what you already have on the tabletop.
 Only display what you love and what is functional (for example, a small dish for storing car keys and sunglasses) and remove the rest.
 Group many small objects in a jar or bowl.
 Elevate small objects on a stack of two or three books to give it a purposeful look.

 6. Hanging Pictures Randomly

-Pictures and wall art hung in haphazard fashion across a wall creates a chaotic look that can overwhelm the space.
+Pictures and wall art hung in a haphazard fashion across a wall create a chaotic look that can overwhelm the space.
 Instead, group pictures in a gallery wall arrangement to instantly make the room appear more organized and balanced.
 The art hung above this bed, for example, demonstrates how several pieces can be hung to create a visually pleasing and curated look.